audacity/audacity-support/nyquist-plugins/effect-plugins/filters-and-eq.md

 A [Chebyshev filter](http://en.wikipedia.org/wiki/Chebyshev\_filter) with options for high-pass or low-pass operation.

 Type I Chebyshev filters can provide a steeper [roll-off](http://en.wikipedia.org/wiki/Roll-off) than [Butterworth filters](http://en.wikipedia.org/wiki/Butterworth\_filter) but at the expense of more [ripple](http://en.wikipedia.org/wiki/Ripple\_\(filters\)#Frequency-domain\_ripple) in the [passband](http://en.wikipedia.org/wiki/Passband).
-The plug-in provides unity gain (except for ripple) in the passband.
-This plug-in is capable of providing an exceptionally steep cut-off transition by selecting a "high order".
+The plugin provides unity gain (except for ripple) in the passband.
+This plugin is capable of providing an exceptionally steep cut-off transition by selecting a "high order".

 Parameters: